-The cultural heritage landscape that is located on a portion of the property at 1086 Burnhamthorpe Road East, as a whole, has physical/design value as a representative example of an evolved landscape that was used by Canada's first peoples, including the Mississauga, and then transitioned into agricultural land for European settlement and most lately, a space for arts and culture.
+The cultural heritage landscape has physical/design value as a representative example of an evolved landscape that was used by Canada's first peoples, including the Mississauga, and then transitioned into agricultural land for European settlement and most lately, a space for arts and culture.
 The cultural heritage landscape includes the farmhouse (built in 1827 with additions in 1853, 1976 and 2006), the remnant structure of an 1827 shed now converted into a gallery and meeting space, a bank barn, concrete silo and concrete bridge, all built circa 1914, the Joshua Creek and valley, mature trees, paths and landscaped gardens.

-The cultural heritage landscape that is located on a portion of the property at 1086 Burnhamthorpe Road East has evolved in a way that has incorporated representative components of a 19th to early-20th century agricultural landscape into an art centre set in a rural landscape.
+The cultural heritage landscape has evolved in a way that has incorporated representative components of a 19th to early-20th century agricultural landscape into an art centre set in a rural landscape.
 Individual structures that contribute to the overall cultural heritage landscape include the 1853 house, which is a representative example of the Neoclassical style, with its symmetrical, three-bay façade, projecting frontispiece, dichromatic brick decorative elements, and cornice and returns.
 Individual outbuildings are representative of their types and construction materials, in particular the silo and the large bank barn.

-The cultural heritage landscape that is located on a portion of the property at 1086 Burnhamthorpe Road East is associated with First Nations land-use of Joshua Creek.
+The cultural heritage landscape is associated with First Nations land-use of Joshua Creek.
 The site would have been used for resources (e.g., medicinal plants) and for the spring (now capped) that is located along the creek.
 The property has the potential to yield information that contributes to the archaeological record of the area.
 The site has also been identified as having possible spiritual associations.